jLuseno161/Knewz/README.md

 A python program that enables users to view news on different topics based on their source of preference.

+## User stories

+The user is able to;
+* See various news sources on the homepage
+* Select a news source and see all news articles from the selected news source
+* See the image, description and the time a news article was created
+* Click on an article and read the full article on the source website

 ## Requirements

 * This program requires python3.+ installed, a guide on how to install python on various platforms can be found [here](https://www.python.org/)